zderApfel/RoU/README.md

 Martial Artist:

-* Active: Can parry melee weapons with your fists
+* Active: Your fists block-parry strength is now 3
 * Passive: +0.5% chance for all mercenaries to level up fron training activities (Stackable)
 * Requires: Agility 16, Strength 14